 Google Workspace

-Google Workspace is a Cloud-based collaboration for content creation.
+Google Workspace is a Cloud-based collaboration tool for content creation.
 It provides seamless collaboration with its cloud-based tools for social media marketers.
 It helps teams create content, review drafts, and maintain consistency.

 Key Collaboration Features